Features Pricing Docs Blog Try Demo Log In Sign Up

 });

-await page.screenshot({ path: 'no-banner.png' });The trouble with this approach is that you'll keep adding new selectors as you hit new sites.
-And the banners themselves change over time, so the selectors you're clicking also change.
+The trouble with this approach is that you'll keep adding new selectors as you hit new sites.
+The banners themselves also change over time, so the selectors you're clicking change too.
 It's a task that sounds simple but turns into endless maintenance at scale.
-Honestly, there's no clean solution yet beyond specifying which button selector to click to close the banner window.
+I eventually settled on a three-layer approach for screenshotrun — network-level blocking, CSS injection, and auto-click of accept buttons — and wrote it all up in a separate post on hiding cookie banners, ads, and chat widgets in screenshots.

 If you're starting from scratch, I'd go with Playwright.

 Puppeteer works fine too.
-If you've already got a working Puppeteer setup, there's no reason to rewrite it.
-The screenshot API between the two is nearly identical.
+If you've already got a working Puppeteer setup, there's no reason to rewrite it — the screenshot API between the two is nearly identical.
 But for a new project, Playwright gives you more out of the box.

 Real problems in production